-- Our teachers will receive ongoing professional development in the area of technology - Our teachers will understand and utilize the SAMR model for technology integrated lessons - Our school will employ a technology specialist - Our coaches/specialists will model lessons in the classroom - Our coaches/specialists will provide varied professional development based on personal interests, skill level, and grade level appropriateness
+- Our teachers will receive professional development on implementing distance learning - Our teachers will receive ongoing professional development in the area of technology - Our teachers will understand and utilize the SAMR model for technology integrated lessons - Our school will employ a technology specialist - Our coaches/specialists will model lessons in the classroom that utilizes technology platforms - Our coaches/specialists will professional development that utilizes the most current technology platforms as a way to expose educators to new tools/technologies - Our coaches/specialists will provide varied professional development based on personal interests, skill level, and grade level appropriateness development our staff expressed interest in workshops that are varied, grade level appropriate, and engaging.
+In an effort to provide the staff with these experiences the administration team has developed the following action plan:

 Personalized Professional Development: Our staff, like our students, learn best when professional development addresses personal needs and interests.
 Also, varying levels of knowledge should be considered when planning for appropriate learning opportunities.
-In an effort to abolish the "one size fits all" approach to professional development our staff expressed interest in workshops that are varied, grade level appropriate, and engaging.
-In an effort to provide the staff with these experiences the administration team has developed the following action plan:
+In an effort to abolish the "one size fits all" approach to professional